 P3’s have become a useful tool in helping cash-strapped states meet the public’s growing transportation needs.
 ARTBA stressed that, if allowed to stand, the lower court’s holding would prevent Virginia from entering into future P3 project agreements and also potentially put existing projects relying on tolls at risk.
 A number of other states have P3 enabling legislation that is structured similarly to the Virginia statute, and ARTBA is concerned the lower court ruling, if upheld, could foster challenges in other states.

 The case will now proceed to oral arguments, though an exact date has not yet been set.

 An in-depth discussion of the case and its potential impact on P3 projects in other parts of the country will take place this Thursday, July 25 as part of ARTBA’s milestone 25th Annual Public Private Partnerships Conference in Washington, D.C.
-Contact ARTBA’s Hank Webster at (202) 289-4434, or for more information.
+Contact ARTBA’s Hank Webster at (202) 289-4434, email@example.com for more information.